-Your organisation must familiarise itself with policies, guidelines and compliance requirements specified in the Agreement which are made available on the DoF website.
+Your organisation must familiarise itself with policies, guidelines and compliance requirements specified in the Agreement which are made available on the Department of Finance website.

 Important terms in the Agreement

 Every written contract has terms that should be clearly understood by all parties to the contract.